EEOB-BioData/BCB546X-R/_episodes/02-r-language-basics.md

 - "To be able to find and use packages"
 - "To be able to read R help files for functions and special operators."
 - "To be able to seek help from your peers."
+- "To be able to create and use R Markdown files"
 keypoints:
 - "R has the usual arithmetic operators and mathematical functions."
 - "Use `<-` to assign values to variables."